-The following assumptions were used to measure the fair value of the part of the scheme funded through the loans at the grant date:
+The following assumptions were used to measure the fair value at the grant date:

-Grant date 22 February 2022
+Grant date

-Risk-free rate (%) 4.50

-Growth rate (%)(1) 4.50

-Expected volatility (%)(1) 30

-Capitec Bank Holdings Limited

-Dividend forecast (2) 5-year dividend forecast

-Dividend yield (%) 1.74

-Prime lending rate (%) 7.5

-Official rate of interest (%)(3) 5

-Capitec Bank Holdings Limited share price at the grant date (rand) 2 081

-Loan value per share (rand) 1 041

-Estimated future loan value/strike price (rand) 1 214

-Total loan value (rand) 491 978 863
+Risk-free rate (%) Growth rate (%)(1) Expected volatility (%)(1) Dividend forecast(2) Dividend yield (%) Prime lending rate (%) Official rate of interest (%)(3) Capitec Bank Holdings Limited share price at the grant date (ran Loan value per share (rand) Estimated future loan value/strike price (rand) Total loan value (rand)

-(1) The growth rate and expected volatility were determined using the historical share prices of Capitec Bank Holdings Limited.
-The growth rate is deemed appropriate based on consumer price inflation and the expected volatility excludes the impact of extreme events.

-(2) The dividends were determined using the dividend forecast up to the 2027 financial year in conjunction with projected future share prices as at each dividend payment date.

-(3) As defined in section 1(1) of the Income Tax Act.
+- (1) The growth rate and expected volatility were determined using the historical share prices of Capitec Bank Holdings Limited.
+The growth rate is deemed appropriate based on consumer price inflation and the expected volatility excludes the impact of extreme events. - (2) The dividends were determined using the dividend forecast up to the 2027 financial year in conjunction with projected future share prices as at each dividend payment date. - (3) As defined in section 1(1) of the Income Tax Act.